Bachelor-of-Science-in-DS-and-AI/Year-1---Trimester-1---Probability-and-Statistics---T1---25_BDSDF114/README.md

 - <b> Module Description </b>

     <p align = "justify"> In this module, you will be introduced to the concept of conditional probability which is the basic idea behind market basket analysis.
-And also yet another important concept of Machine learning i.e.Bayes theorem. </p>
+And also yet another important concept of Machine Learning i.e.Bayes Theorem. </p>

 - <b> Learning Objectives </b>
   - After completing this module, you will be able to: